wizzomafizzo/mrext/README.md

 db_url = https://github.com/wizzomafizzo/mrext/raw/main/releases/all.json
 ```

 Each script also provides its own individual update file if you only want certain ones.
+Check the script's README.

+### Manual

+All scripts listed can be installed by downloading the linked file below, placing it in the `Scripts` folder on your SD card, and running it from the `Scripts` menu on your MiSTer.

 ## BGM
 Play your own music in the MiSTer menu.
 BGM is a highly configurable background music player that automatically pauses when you're playing games.
 Supports many common audio formats including internet radio streams.